matthew-brett/dsfe/_chapters/02/to_code.md

-There was a time in your academic life, when you did not need code, because the sets of steps you needed to do were so repetitive and well understood, that someone could design a simple graphical interface that could express all the options that you needed.
+There was a time in your academic life, when you did not need code, because the sets of steps you needed to do were so repetitive and well understood, that someone could design a simple graphical interface (GUI) that could express all the options that you needed.

 At least, it seemed that way.
 If you have not found out already, graphical user interfaces can trip you up.
 They can make you feel like you understand